achamorro6/BD4H_GAT/README.md

 - **Early Stopping:**
   - Researchers applied early stopping to the validation nodes, with a patience of 100 epochs in addition to the following:
     - Transductive: Cross-entropy loss with softmax activation and accuracy
-    - Inductive: Cross-entropy loss with softmax sigmoid activation and micro-F1 score
+    - Inductive: Cross-entropy loss with logistic sigmoid activation and micro-F1 score